Some remarks on proper actions, proper metric spaces, and buildings: Metric simplicial complexes

-\begin{Thm} Let $\Delta$ be a simplicial complex with an $M_\kappa$-structure with finitely many shapes.
-Then the following are equivalent. \begin{enumerate}[\rm(i),nosep] \item $\Delta$ is locally finite. \item $|\Delta|$ is a proper metric space for the intrinsic metric. \end{enumerate} If $\Delta$ is locally finite, then the weak topology and the metric topology on $|\Delta|$ coincide. \end{Thm} \begin{proof} For each $a\in\Delta$, the map $\sigma_a:|a|\longrightarrow s_a$ is a homeomorphism, where $|a|$ carries the metric topology coming from $d$ \cite[I.7.6]{BH}.
+Since $\cS$ is finite, $\eps(v)$ is bounded away from $0$ as $v$ varies in $V$.
+Now \cite[Lem.~I.7.9]{BH} says that if $w$ is another vertex with $d(v,w)<\eps(v)$, then $v=w$. \end{proof} We recall that a simplicial complex is locally finite if no vertex is contained in infinitely many simplices.
+The following result appears to be folklore, but we could not find a reference. \begin{Thm} Let $\Delta$ be a simplicial complex with an $M_\kappa$-structure with finitely many shapes.
+Then the following are equivalent. \begin{enumerate}[\rm(i),nosep] \item $\Delta$ is locally finite. \item $|\Delta|$ is a proper metric space with respect to the intrinsic metric. \end{enumerate} If $\Delta$ is locally finite, then the weak topology and the metric topology on $|\Delta|$ coincide.
+In particular, the topology is locally finite in the sense of Definition~\ref{LocallyFiniteTopology}. \end{Thm} \begin{proof} For each simplex $a\in\Delta$, the map $\sigma_a:|a|\longrightarrow s_a$ is a homeomorphism, where $|a|$ carries the metric topology coming from $d$ \cite[I.7.6]{BH}.
 In particular, each simplex $|a|$ is compact.
-Since $\cS$ is finite, the distance between two points $x,y$ is realized as the infimum of the lengths of all \emph{taut} strings \footnote{An $m$-string $(x_0,\ldots,x_m)$ in $|\Delta|$ is taut if no three consecutive points $x_{i-1},x_i,x_{i+1}$ are in a common simplex, and if all triples $x_{i-1},x_i,x_{i+1}$ are 'straight' in a weak sense.} between $x$ and $y$ \cite[I.7.20 and I.7.24]{BH}.
+Since $\cS$ is finite, the distance between any two points $x,y\in|\Delta|$ is realized as the infimum of the lengths of all \emph{taut} strings \footnote{An $m$-string $(x_0,\ldots,x_m)$ in $|\Delta|$ is taut if no three consecutive points $x_{i-1},x_i,x_{i+1}$ are in a common simplex, and if all triples $x_{i-1},x_i,x_{i+1}$ are 'straight' in a weak sense.} between $x$ and $y$, cp.~\cite[I.7.20 and I.7.24]{BH}.

 Suppose that $\Delta$ is locally finite, that $x\in|\Delta|$, and that $r>0$.
 We claim that the closed ball $\bar B_r(x)$ is compact.
 For every $r>0$ there is a number $N>0$ such that every taut $m$-string $(x_0,x_1,\ldots,x_m)$ between two points $x=x_0,y=x_m$ at distance $d(x,y)\leq r$ has $m\leq N$ \cite[I.7.28]{BH}.
 It follows that there is a sequence of simplices $a_1,\ldots,a_m\in\Delta$, with $x_{i-1},x_i\in |a_i|$.
 Since $\Delta$ is locally finite, the set of all such $m$-chains of simplices starting at $x$ with $m\leq N$ is finite.
 Hence $\bar B_r(x)$ is contained in a finite subcomplex $\Delta_0$, that is, $\bar B_r(x)\subseteq|\Delta_0|$.
 Since all simplices $|a|$ are compact, $|\Delta_0|$ is compact in the metric topology.